mattpitkin/lintegrate/paper/paper.md

 quadrature) functions provided within the GNU Scientific Library (GSL) [@GSL].
 However, in situations where the integrand has an extremely large dynamic range these GSL functions can fail due to numerical instability.
 One way to get around numerical instability issues is to work with the natural logarithm of the function.
-The logarithm of the function can be simply integrated as this will not produce the logarithm of the integral of the original function. lintegrate provides a range of C integration functions, equivalent to functions in GSL, that allow the integration of a function when only working with the natural logarithm of the function is computationally practical.
+The logarithm of the function cannot simply be integrated as this will not produce the logarithm of the integral of the original function. lintegrate provides a range of C integration functions, equivalent to functions in GSL, that allow the integration of a function when only working with the natural logarithm of the function is computationally practical.
 The